• Skip to primary navigation

 Storage

-These cookies are best stored in the fridge or freezer.
-(I love them straight from the freezer.)
+These cookies are best stored in an airtight container or baggie in the fridge or freezer.
+(My family loves them straight out of the freezer.)

 More Easy Paleo Cookie Recipes